 DNA and The Bell CurveSam Aurelius Milam III

-Of the various women with whom I had intimate relationships over the years, half of them claimed that, sometime in their past, they’d been the victims of sexual abuse.
-Maybe there were others with
+Of the various women with whom I had intimate relationships over the years, half of them claimed that, sometime in their past,

 Mirror, mirror, on the wall Showing nothing, hiding all.
 Mirror, mirror, dare I see, More than you reflect of me?